 Step 2: Identify high-level milestones based on business goals or expected changes to the business.

-The next step is to identify high-level milestones based on business goals or expected changes to the business.
+Focus on high-level milestones that align with business goals or anticipated changes within the business.
 These milestones will help to determine the required pace for completing data initiatives that will support business goals within the desired timeframe.

 Ask questions such as: